Textualize/rich/docs/source/introduction.rst

 Requirements
 ------------

-Rich works with OSX, Linux and Windows.
+Rich works with macOS, Linux and Windows.

 On Windows both the (ancient) cmd.exe terminal is supported and the new `Windows Terminal <https://github.com/microsoft/terminal/releases>`_.
 The latter has much improved support for color and style.